husseab/book-library/README.md

 # Book library

 This is a backend API for book library app desgined to store books and associated authors, genres and reader records in a database.This API is public on Github and is also deployed on Render.
-On the link below use /books, /authors, /genres and /readers paths to see what is available, see -->  https://book-library-hprd.onrender.com .
+On the link below use /books, /authors, /genres and /readers paths to see what is available, see -->  https://book-library-hprd.onrender.com . ( The link is temporarily inactive due to hosting a database https://javascript-quiz.onrender.com for my other project.
+Free membership allows hosting one active database. )

 ## Dependencies used